ryetiss/get_exchange_rate_BTCUSDT/README.md

-# get_exchange_rate_BTCUSDT
+# Getting the exchange rates of BTCUSDT Script

-Python script for getting exchange rate of BTCUSDT crypto currency.
+This is the example of Python script for getting the exchange rates of BTCUSDT crypto currency.